-Save as disclosed, the Group did not have other significant investments, material acquisitions and disposal of subsidiaries and affiliated companies during the year.
+The Group did not have other significant investments, material acquisitions and disposal of subsidiaries and affiliated companies during the year.

 FUTURE PLANS FOR MATERIAL INVESTMENTS AND CAPITAL ASSETS

 The Group did not have other plans for material investments and capital assets.